nikhilreddy3888/text-moderate/README.md

 - **Sentiment Analysis**: Assesses the emotional tone of text using the AFINN-165 wordlist and Emoji Sentiment Ranking.
 - **Toxicity Detection**: Evaluates text for potential toxicity via the Perspective API, aiming to support positive communication environments.

+## Supported Languages
+English and French for Profanity and Sentiment Analysis, can be extended.
+Toxicity Detection works for any language.

 ## Installation

 ```bash